-All examinations are held through the proctored Kryterion HOST® network, at over 650 computer-testing locations world-wide.
+All examinations are held through the proctored Kryterion HOST® network at hundreds of computer-testing locations world-wide.
 Please note that most testing centers will likely be closed for holiday and each testing center has its own hours of operation and seating availability.
 The CHMM, CHMP examinations are to be completed in 3 hours and the CDGP examination is to be completed in 3.5 hours.
 Find a testing center near you

 The application will take you through all the fields necessary to submit an application.
 Below you will find the application process.
 Whether you are interested in applying for your first certification, a second or third certification,